orxshi/tailor/docs/test_cases.rst

      - 0.755

-Development of a coupled matrix-free LU-SGS solver for turbulent compressible flows Implicit Approaches for Moving Boundaries in a 3-D Cartesian Method Limit-cycle shape optimization using time-dependent transonic equation
+* Reference 1: Development of a coupled matrix-free LU-SGS solver for turbulent compressible flows
+* Reference 2: Implicit Approaches for Moving Boundaries in a 3-D Cartesian Method
+* Reference 3: Limit-cycle shape optimization using time-dependent transonic equation